Documentation

 App Development

-ServicesDeveloping services on VTEX IO
+ServicesDeveloping services on VTEX IO1.
+Getting started with the boilerplate

 1. Getting started with the boilerplate